 By definition, automation can perform tasks faster and with more efficiency than a human ever could.
 It can analyze large volumes of data, uncover trends from those analyses and produce actionable insights in no time at all.
 And it can easily be scaled up or down to meet changing demand without major resource investments.

 “It doesn’t get tired or bored, it doesn’t quit for a better job,” Cousins said, meaning IA isn’t as likely to make the same kind of errors an overworked human employee might make.
-And the quality of its outputs are consistent.
+And the quality of its outputs is consistent.

 Maintaining consistent work may sound simple, “but if you think about super complex processes — especially those that exist in highly regulated industries — the ability to adhere to standards is critically important,” said Adam Glaser, senior vice president of product management at process automation company Appian.
 “The ability to audit that process so that you know that it’s being done consistently is important.”